Human Papillomavirus (HPV) Test

 for HPV in women older than age 30 as part of screening for abnormal cervical

-- To help check for abnormal cervical cells after treatment of a high-risk HPV infection.
+- Help check for abnormal cervical cells after treatment of a high-risk HPV infection.

 The results of an HPV test can help doctors decide if further tests or treatments are needed.
 To learn more, see the topic